jamcha-aa/gitbook-builder/README.md

 # gitbook-builder

-gitbook-builder is a simple package that exports GitBook without shell.
+gitbook-builder is a simple package that exports GitBook documents.
 If you are annoying repetitive shell executions, try this.

 ## Requirements